Major League Faith

 Right-handed pitcher Jeff Suppan was drafted by the Boston Red Sox out of Crespi Carmelite High School in Encino, Calif., in 1993.
 After a relatively short stint in the minor leagues, he made his major league debut July 17, 1995, at the age of 20.

 Suppan has played for six major league teams over the past 15 years.
 A top highlight of his career was the 2006 postseason, in which he was named the National League Championship Series MVP and won the World Series with the St. Louis Cardinals.

 Suppan has been active in the Alexandria, Va.-based organization Catholic Athletes for Christ, and he had the opportunity to meet Pope Benedict XVI in 2005 during the Vatican’s first conference on sports.
-He is also one of the featured athletes on the “Champions of Faith” DVD, issued in 2007.
+He is also one of the featured athletes on the “Champions of Faith” DVD.

 What are your expectations for the rest of this season?